pi-squared-studio/SurfaceBreath-Cooling-System-for-Ender-like-3D-printers/README.md

 0.2 - layer thickness (0.3 if you want quickly print), 3-4 wall loops, 10% infill enough - the part does not experience heavy loads.
 Print without support, but make sure that the overhang bridges print well.
 A raft is allowed to increase the strength of the attachment to the bed.

 The diffusing glass is printed from transparent PETG.
 2 walls.
 Different density fillings can be applied for various dispersion.
 I prefer 20% gyroid filling.

+## Disclaimers

+This model was developed independently by autor and was based on well-known physical principles and phenomena.
+Everything described in this article is not a universal case for all such reasons, but is considered only from the perspective that specific experience has been gained.
+Any consequences with the use of this device are attributed to the follower who repeated this idea.
+The model is in slow development and modification.
+Please note that repeated it is possible that the model may be changed or reinterpreted, embodied in a new form.
+All new modifications or additional improvements will be posted on this page: https://github.com/pi-squared-studio/SurfaceBreath_Cooling_System